International Women’s Day 2021

 Year after year the conversation around women’s rights and gender equality grows stronger.
 Adopting an inclusive mindset is no longer just another trend, but slowly becoming the “new normal”.
 Step-by-step we are getting closer to an equal world.

 Nevertheless “closer” does not mean we are anywhere near “close”.
 “Getting closer” at the current pace means that none of us will live to see gender parity.
 Most likely neither will many of our children.
-The Gender Gap Report 2020 reveals that at the current pace, gender parity will not be attained for another 99.5 years.

 Can celebrating International Women’s Day speed this up?
 Probably not.